Introduction – How the insurance market works

 g) Data portability where your data is held by us or another controller, you have provided consent or the data is processed in accordance with your employment and the processing is carried out by automated means.

-h) Not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her similarly significantly affects you.
+h) Not to be subject to a decision based solely on automated processing, including profiling.

 How we protect your information